 The most significant difference in a yoga therapy class is the intention of the practice.
 Yoga therapy is the application of yoga (practices) for health & wellness.
 Classes are “topic” driven.
 One class might focus on heart health, in another digestive function might be covered.
 Stress management and balancing the hormones are very popular topics.
 Each class addresses the entire body: physical, mental, emotional, and spiritual.
 Because of the breadth of information and experience to be gained, yoga therapists need more advanced training.
 I’ve blogged about this in the past.
 Look for the trademark to be sure you are working with a master level yogi.
 Visit IAYT Website to see a complete profile of all certified yoga therapists.

 Yoga Therapy Classes are typically 90 minutes.
 It’s pretty hard to complete our process in less.
 During class, a topic will be introduced with some discussion.
 Then practices are chosen to help integrate the information into the body.
 We begin our practices with a body scan, forming an intention.and chanting OM.
-After that we practice all 8-Limbs of Yoga including: pranayama, asana, expressive movement, nada yoga, dharana, dhyana, yoga nidra, and meditation fill up our time.
-Every class is different and the practices are chosen to current astrological conditions.
+We practice all 8-Limbs of Yoga including: pranayama, asana, expressive movement, nada yoga, dharana, dhyana, yoga nidra, and meditation.
+Every class is different and the practices are chosen according to student requests and current astrological conditions.